crucialfelix/atom-supercollider/README.md

 ### Installation

+Install atom-supercollider

+    apm install atom-supercollider

 Download and install SuperCollider:

 https://supercollider.github.io

-Unless you've installed it in a non-standard place, it should find sclang and scsynth and just work.
+Unless you've installed SuperCollider in a non-standard place, then atom-supercollider should find sclang and scsynth and just work.

 Open an .scd file in an Atom project and then open a post window (shift-cmd-k)